hackclub/jams-bounty/jams/Voxel_Animation.md

  **Make sure your proposal (similar to the one above) answer these questions about your Jam idea:**
  - How will you ensure that every outcome of the workshop varies (i.e. how will you give jammers a sense of ownership over their project)?
  Every animation should physically be impossible to be replicated unknowingly.
 As such every jammer will have their own unique and lovely animation.
-  Each person would be encouraged to create a unique animation that is totally different to each other.
-The club leader would encourage each member to do something unique and even wacky!
-Each member could thing of a basic animation idea to create or the leader can have a "pool of idea" that members are encouraged to use but it will have a system in place to allow one idea per person.
-Furthermore for the people that also need a creative boost we can link some "animation idea generators" that generate totally random ideas! ( Note: They would have to take it a notch down ).
-The leader will also encourage simplicity as to not waste that much time on details but the animation itself to make it fun.
+  Each person would be encouraged to create a unique animation that is totally different to each other, animations can be fun or even wacky!
+Each member could think of a basic animation idea to create or we can provide a "pool of idea" that members are encouraged to use but it will have a system in place to allow one idea per person.
+This will encourage simplicity as to not waste that much time on details but the animation itself to make it fun.
 At the end the animation should be something simple.
-Some ideas that come to mind are:

-  Simple house animation
-  A rectangle earth with "meteors" coming down to it
-  A stable name with the camera zooming out
-  A cube that expands
+Some ideas that come to mind are: Simple house animation, A rectangle earth with "meteors" coming down to it, A stable name with the camera zooming out, A cube that expands
  - Why should Hack Clubbers care about this project?
  Hack Clubbers should care about this project because it gives them JavaScript experience in a lovely and fun way.
 Moreover it gives them an entry to the world of game development and animation that is currently seeing a rapid increase.
  - General outline of a club meet doing the Jam